-Until around 2014, knife crime, as with overall violence, appeared to be on the decline - that's certainly what figures from the police, Ministry of Justice, and health service suggested.
+Until about 2014, knife crime, as with overall violence, appeared to be on the decline - that's certainly what figures from the police, Ministry of Justice, and health service suggested.

-Since then police forces have been logging more violent offences.
-Some of that is due to better recording methods - but among the most serious types of violence there has been a genuine increase.
+Since then, police forces have been logging more violent offences.
+Some of that is because of better recording methods - but among the most serious types of violence, there has been a genuine increase.

-Worryingly, the involvement of young people in knife crime seems to be growing, confirming anecdotal evidence that more boys (and girls) are carrying weapons, being drawn into gangs and exploited by drug dealers.
+Worryingly, the involvement of young people in knife crime has been growing, confirming anecdotal evidence that more boys (and girls) are carrying weapons, being drawn into gangs and exploited by drug dealers.

 Ten-to-17-year-olds represent roughly 20% of those cautioned or convicted of knife offences - that's possession of a knife or threatening someone with one.

 Most in that age group caught with a knife receive a community sentence or warning.
-One in eight is sentenced to a spell in youth custody.
+One in nine is sentenced to a spell in youth custody.